Do you want to learn how to reduce shopping cart abandonment on your website but don’t know where to start?

 5. Offer Free Shipping

-A common reason for shoppers to abandon their carts are hidden costs at the end of the checkout process.
+According to the Baymard Institute, a common reason for shoppers to abandon their carts are hidden costs at the end of the checkout process.
 Unexpected costs are often the result of taxes and shipping costs.

 Faced with this expense, many users will decide to shop around for a better deal, resulting in a jump in your shopping cart abandonment rate.